Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Bias of Min-Replace and failure of importance-sampling unbiasedness: effects, bounds, and testable predictions

-\paragraph{(1) Decreased asymmetric modulation within the group (aligned with the mechanism measure in the main text).} The main text defines
+\paragraph{(1) Within-group asymmetric modulation is weakened, matching the mechanism metric in the main text.} The main text defines

-to measure the strength of "difficult to cancel out" effects on shared/similar tokens.
-Under Min-Replace, if we view trajectory-level modulation factors as $w_i\widehat{A}_i$, then $w_i$ is forced to be constant within the group ($\bar{s}_{\min}$), which significantly reduces the variance, making it easier to recover (or approximate) cancellation structures on shared/high-frequency token subspaces, thus reducing learning tax.
+to measure the strength of the "hard-to-cancel" effect for shared or similar tokens.
+Under Min-Replace, if the modulation factor at a shared position is viewed as $\widehat{A}_i W_{i,t^\star}$, then $W_{i,t^\star}$ is forced to be constant within the group, namely $\bar W_{\min,t^\star}$.
+This substantially reduces variance, making it easier to restore, or approximate, cancellation in the shared/high-frequency token subspace and thereby lowering the learning tax.

-\paragraph{(2) Tail ratio dominance is suppressed, clipping/KL constraints trigger less frequently and with less "false positives."} In PPO/GSPO-type objectives, large-ratio samples often cause the surrogate to enter the clipping region, frequently triggering constraints and forming the negative feedback of "more updates lead to more clipping, more clipping leads to no signal."
-Min-Replace forces all trajectory modulations to the minimum group weight, applying stronger shrinkage to large-ratio samples, which typically reduces the over-triggering of clipping/KL constraints and improves stability.
+\paragraph{(2) Dominance by tail ratios is suppressed, and clipping/KL constraints are triggered less often with fewer false alarms.} In PPO/GSPO-style objectives, large-ratio samples often push the surrogate objective into the clipping region, frequently triggering constraints and forming a negative feedback loop in which more updates cause more clipping and more clipping leaves less signal.
+Min-Replace forces the effective modulation at shared positions to be the smallest effective modulation in the group, applying stronger shrinkage to large-ratio samples.
+This usually reduces excessive clipping/KL-constraint triggers and improves stability.

-The cost is the bias shown in \eqref{eq:minrep_bias_def}: the updates become more conservative, effective step sizes are smaller, potentially slowing convergence or shifting the optimal point closer to the old policy.
+The cost is the bias shown in \eqref{eq:minrep_bias_def}: the update becomes more conservative, the effective step size is smaller, convergence may slow, and the optimum may shift toward the old policy.

-\subsection{When Can the Bias Be Ignored: A Sufficient Condition for the Trust Region (Can Explain Ablation Phenomena)}
+\subsection{When the bias can be ignored: a sufficient trust-region condition}

-When training occurs within a small trust region, so that the post-clip weights within the group are close to each other, the bias is controlled.
-For example, if there exists $\delta > 0$ such that for all trajectories within the same group:
+When training remains in a small trust region, so that post-clipping effective modulations at shared positions are close within the group, the bias is controlled.
+For example, suppose there exists $\delta>0$ such that all trajectories in the same group satisfy, at the shared position $t^\star$,